Drowned bishop a symbol of Bulgaria's blurred loyalties

 BLURRED LINES

-"He was a great, holy man, very sporty, very open and down to earth," said Mladen Stanev, a businessmen from Varna who often met Cyril and shared with him a passion for snorkelling.
+"He was a great, holy man, very sporty, very open and down to earth," said Mladen Stanev, a businessmen from Varna who often met Cyril and shared with him a passion for snorkeling.

 Like many people of his generation in Bulgaria, the bishop lived a complicated life, in which the lines between communism and religion, public service and private business interests, right and wrong, were frequently blurred.

-Born Bogomil Kovachev, he was recruited at the age of 22 by his uncle, a colonel in the communist secret police organisation Darzhavna Sigurnost, to work as an informer.
+Born Bogomil Kovachev, he was recruited at the age of 22 by his uncle, a colonel in the communist secret police organization Darzhavna Sigurnost, to work as an informer.

 He was sent as a representative of the Bulgarian Orthodox Church to Moscow in 1981.
 He stopped his work for the secret services, but the files show he was "activated" again after he was appointed Bishop of Varna in early 1989.